Pompeo questions China's coronavirus information: 'We need to understand what has taken place'

 The secretary of state also related China's failure to be transparent to Chinese telecom giant Huawei and the security concerns the U.S. has with the company.
 The administration put Huawei on a blacklist called the Entity List, which prohibits American companies from doing business with the Chinese firm.

+"I think this has been a real moment for business leaders all across America to see the political risk associated with the operations inside of China," Pompeo said.

-Pompeo also said the U.S. supply chain shouldn't be dependent on any other country.
+He also said the U.S. supply chain shouldn't be dependent on any other country.

+"This government has a responsibility ... to make sure the supply chains for the products that matter for American national security and keeping people safe are no longer dependent on any single country," he explained.

+He added that he hopes "every business leader around the world will take a look at what's transpired over these past weeks and make good decisions for their compan[ies] about whether they're prepared to deal with the political risk of continuing to operate from China."